-The Center for Family Justice operates Kathie’s Place, a domestic violence safe home for adults and children fleeing their abusive situation.
-Our Crisis counselor/advocates offer support in a secure, non-judgmental environment where families, individuals and children can learn to keep themselves safe, access appropriate services, and work toward an independent living situation.
+The Center for Family Justice operates a 15-bed domestic violence transitional safe home for adults and children fleeing their abusive situation.
+Our Crisis Counselor/Advocates offer support in a secure, non-judgmental environment where families, individuals and children can safety plan, access appropriate services and resources, and work towards an independent-living situation.

-Kathie’s Place has 15-beds and offers up to 60 days of emergency shelter for women and children.
-Residents receive advocacy and counseling services from the staff both at The Center and the safe house.
-Weekly house meetings are held at the safe house and activities are planned regularly for the children.
+Our transitional home offers up to 60 days of emergency shelter for men, women and children.
+Residents receive advocacy and counseling services from the staff both at CFJ for Family Justice and in the residence.

 A network of help

-Kathie’s Place is part of statewide and nationwide networks of safe homes to ensure that immediate safety and ongoing healing is accessible for all victims and survivors regardless of age, race, ethnicity, gender/gender identification and religion.
-Safe homes provide culturally and linguistically sensitive care and support.
+Our transitional home is part of statewide and nationwide networks of safe homes to ensure that immediate safety and ongoing healing are accessible for all victims and survivors regardless of age, race, ethnicity, gender/gender identification or religion.
+The goal of this residence is to provide culturally- and linguistically-sensitive care and support.

 Services provided include: